Here’s how to get from Geneva to Chamonix to start your adventure in the Alps.

 You can book a shared transfer here .
 The travel time is ~1:15 hours.
 It’s conveniently available directly from the airport.
 They also allow cancellations up to 24 hours in advance.
 I’ve taken them before and was very happy with them.
 Plus, you’ll be reducing your carbon footprint.

-You’ll also find lots of private bus companies and transfer companies offering airport transfers to Chamonix that you can find by doing a quick search online.
+Also, check out Omio, an aggregate search showing different private bus companies and transfer companies offering airport transfers to Chamonix.
 They’ll drop you off either in the center of town or directly at your hotel, depending on the company.

 Private Transfer to Chamonix